Norwegian Forest Cat vs. Siberian Cat: What’s the Difference?

 Visual Differences

-Norwegian Forest Cats can be a variety of different colors, including red, white, black, tabby, and tortoiseshell.
-The Siberian cat can be white, grey, tabby, or bicolored.
+Norwegian Forest Cats can have various coat colors, including red, white, black, tabby, and tortoiseshell.
+The Siberian cat can be white, gray, tabby, or bicolored.
 Both have similar coat lengths and textures, and both have fluffy tails.
 However, the Siberian cat’s ears are typically a little bigger and more pointed than those of the Norwegian Forest Cat.
 Also, the Siberian cat’s eyes are smaller and more elongated than the Norwegian Forest cat’s.

 At a Glance